Can Jeremy Hunt’s spring budget revive Britain’s Tories?

 “The chancellor also clearly does not come from that wing of the party and may take a longer-term view and recognise he does not want to go down in history alongside Kwarteng as one of the most fiscally foolish chancellors in history.
 Much may hinge on whether he inclines towards appealing to his party’s core or a reputation for competence.”

-Is this budget particularly significant?
+Is the 2024 UK budget particularly significant?

 Being this close to a general election means the budget is particularly important.
 The forthcoming general election has to be held no later than January 28.